 The Electrical Engineering course at the University of Sydney is designed to be flexible with foundation material in the early years and the later years encouraging students to specialise in any of a variety of fields within the discipline, including biomedical engineering, energy engineering and automatic control.

 The final years offer electives in management, and numerous modern, high-technology disciplines including microelectronics, image processing, telecommunications, photonics, power electronics, real time control, energy and biomedical engineering.
 Students can also specialise in telecommunications, software, power, or computer engineering, but in a more generalist style than in the separate degrees.

 What will you learn and how will it be applied in the real world?

-Years three and four enable you to specialise, and in year four you will undertake practical experience and an Engineering Project.
+Years three and four enable you to specialise, and in year four you will undertake practical experience and an Honours thesis or engineering project.